 Robert P. Stearns/SCS Engineers Master’s Scholarship

-Robert P. Stearns, current member and former chairman of the EREF board, was a co-founder of SCS Engineers in 1970.
+Robert P. Stearns was a former chairman of the EREF board and a co-founder of SCS Engineers.
 At SCS, he directed or served in a review capacity on many of the firm’s solid waste management-related projects.
 Under his leadership SCS grew to more than 500 employees located in 9 regional offices throughout the United States.
 Following his retirement in 2006, Bob continues as SCS’ Chairman of the Board focusing on strategic planning and acquisitions.
 Bob and SCS Engineers established the Master’s Scholarship fund to expand EREF’s successful doctoral-level scholarship program.
 At least one Stearns/SCS master’s level scholarship is awarded annually.

 Robert J. Riethmiller/PTR Baler and Compactor Master’s Scholarship